zkemail/relayer/README.md

 # Relayer

-A permissionless Rust Axum webserver relayer service that reads email and responds to it.
+A permissionless Rust IMAP + SMTP server that reads email via imap, creates zk proofs of it, and replies to it.
 Uses IMAP to receive email and SMTP to send replies.

 Goerli Wallet Address (circom-only): 0x3b3857eaf44804cce00449b7fd40310e6de6496e